 Many times though, we don’t realize how many other names and forms sugar has.
-In the 70’s, a low fat revolution was born.
-Out of this fad, came the ever popular, cheap to produce, high fructose corn syrup.
+In the ’70s, a low-fat revolution was born.
+Out of this fad, came the ever-popular, cheap-to-produce, high fructose corn syrup.
 This replaced more expensive cane sugar in packaged foods and was used to replace the taste lost when removing the fat from foods.

 We’re raising a generation of people who will have a shorter lifespan than their parents (for the first time in history) It’s estimated that by the year 2019, HALF of the Canadian adult population will be obese.
 Childhood obesity is skyrocketing and we’re seeing obesity in infants!!
-The average daily consumption of sugar, per capita, in Canada is 26 teaspoons daily.
+The average daily consumption of sugar, per capita, in Canada, is 26 teaspoons daily.
 Read that sentence again.
 As I’ve said before, sugar feeds bad bacteria in our bodies.
-Whether you’re fighting the common cold or cancer, disease will feed and grow on sugar.
-Many 21st century diseases can be directly linked to our high sugar consumption in North America.
-Diseases such as arthritis (or any itis disease) alzheimers, diabetes, cardiovascular disease, and of course obesity.
+Whether you’re fighting the common cold or cancer, the disease will feed and grow on sugar.
+Many 21st-century diseases can be directly linked to our high sugar consumption in North America.
+Diseases such as arthritis (or any itis disease) Alzheimer’s, diabetes, cardiovascular disease, and of course obesity.

 To figure out the amount of sugar in a packaged food, 4g sugar = 1 tsp.

-Enter natural sugar alternatives —– which, by the way, I’m not endorsing at all.
+Which, by the way, I’m not endorsing at all.
 Just informing you of your options.
-Along the way, I’ll tell you which one I would choose, if I were to use one.
-Most times in recipes, however, I use pureed dates, bananas, maple syrup or I eliminate the sugar entirely.
+Along the way, I’ll tell you which one I would choose if I were to use one.
+Most times in recipes, however, I use pureed dates, bananas, and maple syrup- or I eliminate the sugar entirely.

-These are naturally occurring and derived from sugar.
+These are naturally occurring and are derived from sugar.
 These are low on the GI, low in calories, and support teeth and gum health as they are antibacterial.
 You can use sugar alcohols in baking and cooking at a 1:1 measurement.
 They measure and bake like sugar, and tolerate heat well.
 Your choices in sugar alcohols are Xylitol and Erythritol.